Nichole Michaels Lab

 Aleah Cumberbatch is a Research Associate in the Michaels Lab at the Center for Injury Research and Policy.
 Aleah completed both her master’s and bachelor’s degrees at Ohio University (OU).
 While studying psychology at OU, she discovered her passion for public health research as an undergraduate student researcher at the Voinovich School of Leadership and Public Service.
 Aleah then continued her research with the Voinovich School while pursuing her Master of Public Administration degree.
 During her tenure as a graduate student, Aleah supported efforts to address mental health stigma in rural Ohio by creating an explainer video on the Health Stigma and Discrimination Framework.
 She also worked on substance use disorder and mental health surveys that would give community leaders vital data to continue their stigma reduction initiatives.

-Bridget Duffy, BS
+Bridget Duffy, MPH

 Senior Research Associate